rtomayko/posix-spawn/README.md

       file descriptor inheritance: close non-redirected non-standard fds (3, 4, 5, ...) or not
         :close_others => false : inherit fds (default for system and exec)
         :close_others => true  : don't inherit (default for spawn and IO.popen)

+The `:chdir` option provided by Posix::Spawn::Child, Posix::Spawn#spawn, Posix::Spawn#system and Posix::Spawn#popen4 is not thread-safe because processes spawned with the posix_spawn(2) system call inherit the working directory of the calling process.
+The posix-spawn gem works around this limitation in the system call by changing the working directory of the calling process immediately before and after spawning the child process.

 ## ACKNOWLEDGEMENTS